bapjiws/WAS/sources.md

     - [in Kali](https://tools.kali.org/information-gathering/masscan)
   - nmap (much slower)

-- Discovering New Targets (Brands & TLDs)
-  - Acquisition
-    - Wikipedia
-    - [Crunchbase](https://www.crunchbase.com/) -- discover innovative companies and the people behind them
-  - Linked discovery
-    - Burp
-  - Weighted link and reverse tracker analysis
-    - BuiltWith (also below)
-    - [DomLink](https://github.com/vysecurity/DomLink) -- a tool to link a domain with registered organisation names and emails, to other domains

 - Visual identification
   - EyeWitness -- take screenshots of websites, RDP services, and open VNC servers, provide some server header info, and identify default credentials if possible